Gmugra/net.cactusthorn.initializer/README.md

 1. all primitive and simple object types, StringBuffer, StringBuilder, BigDecimal, BigInteger, java.util.Date, java.sql.Date, java.util.Calendar
 2. one-dimensional arrays of any type which described above
 3. basic Lists & Sets with generic of any types which described above
-4. basic Maps with with generic of any types which described above as key or value
+4. basic Maps with generic of any types which described above as key or value
 5. Customizing date/time formats
 6. Requirements policies for properties
 7. Naming (@InitPropertyName)